jwaite007/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-to-create-and-edit-permission-levels.md

 You can delete any permission level, except for **Full Control** and **Limited Access**.
 We don't recommend that you delete a default permission level.

 To delete a permission level, on the **Permissions Levels** page, select the check box next to the permission level that you want to delete, and then chose **Delete Selected Permission Levels**.

+> [!CAUTION]
+> It is possible to create a permission level that will create unexpected results or Access Denied messages if you remove required permissions.
+The Modern SharePoint user experience leverages client side rendering which requires that all users have "Use Remote Interfaces" enabled.
+Removing "Use Remote Interfaces" permissions from a permission level can result in Access Denied errors that will prevent either certain elements on a modern page or the entire page from loading.

 ## Best practices for permission levels
 <a name="__best_practices_for"> </a>